About Me

 Photo by Briony Ridley

-I’m a British-Bangladeshi author and researcher whose interests lie at the intersection of power, technology and justice.
-My book, Machine Readable Me: The Hidden Ways Tech Shapes Our Identities was published in October 2023 by 404 Ink, and builds upon over a decade of research on how data about who we are is used to shape the paths available to us in life.
-I have held fellowships at Stanford University and the Harvard Kennedy School, and am currently a Visiting Research Collaborator at Cornell University.
-I serve on the board at Saheli, a UK-based non-profit providing support and refuge to women of colour fleeing domestic abuse, and on the Board of A People’s Guide to Tech, an organisation helping you navigate your past and future with technology.
-My words have appeared in the Daily Dot, Himal Southasian and the New Humanitarian, among others, and I am a frequent public speaker, moderator and host, and media commentator.
+Zara Rahman is a British-Bangladeshi author and researcher whose interests lie at the intersection of power, technology and justice.
+Her book, Machine Readable Me: The Hidden Ways Tech Shapes Our Identities was published in October 2023 by 404 Ink, and builds upon over a decade of research on how data about who we are is used to shape the paths available to us in life.
+She has held fellowships at Stanford University and the Harvard Kennedy School, and is currently a Visiting Research Collaborator at Cornell University.
+She serves on the board at Saheli, a UK-based non-profit providing support and refuge to women of colour fleeing domestic abuse, and on the Board of A People’s Guide to Tech, an organisation helping people navigate their past and future with technology.
+Her writing has appeared in the Daily Dot, Himal Southasian and the New Humanitarian, among others, and she is a frequent public speaker, moderator and host, and media commentator.

-Previously, I was part of the Executive Leadership team at The Engine Room, an international non-profit organisation strengthening the fight for social justice by supporting civil society to use technology and data in strategic, effective and responsible ways.
-Since 2022 I have worked as a freelance research and strategy consultant to philanthropic foundations and civil society on technology, movement building and social justice.
+Previously, she was part of the Executive Leadership team at The Engine Room, an international non-profit organisation strengthening the fight for social justice by supporting civil society to use technology and data in strategic, effective and responsible ways.
+Since 2022 she has worked as a freelance research and strategy consultant to philanthropic foundations and civil society on technology, movement building and social justice.
+She is currently exploring what it looks like to move from a place of solidarity with other social justice movements when it comes to technology and data, and writes a semi-regular newsletter, called Distillations/Constellations.

 The long version